-- This study looked at the question of patients who lost moderate posterior tooth support may also clench, leading to increased loading forces and changes in facial muscles as a result of clenching. - Goal = test the hypothesis that moderate posterior tooth loss will have a statistically significant effect on forces of clenching - 44 adults with posterior tooth loss were compared to 20 healthy (full dentition) adults.
-It was concluded that clenching forces could be identified in the $1^{\rm st}$ and $2^{\rm nd}$ molars and $2^{\rm nd}$ premolars (when present).
-The correlation between clenching forces and posterior tooth loss was evaluated - The average clenching forces for the 44 adults with posterior tooth loss was 462N (104lbs), compared to the 20 full dentition patients which was 720N (162lbs). - Conclusion: There is association between losing clenching forces and having a significant number of teeth missing posteriorly (258N, 58lbs less force with posteriorly edentulous patients) The range of biting forces was surprisingly large for both groups
+- Looked at the question of patients who lost moderate posterior tooth support may also clench, leading to increased loading forces and changes in facial muscles as a result of clenching. - Goal = test the hypothesis that moderate posterior tooth loss will have a statistically significant effect on forces of clenching - 44 adults with posterior tooth loss were compared to 20 healthy (full dentition) adults. - Conclusion: clenching forces could be identified in the 1st and 2nd molars and 2nd premolars (when present). - The average clenching forces for the 44 adults with posterior tooth loss was 462N (104lbs), compared to the 20 full dentition patients which was 720N (162lbs). - There is association between losing clenching forces and having a significant number of teeth missing posteriorly (258N, 58lbs less force with posteriorly edentulous patients) The range of biting forces was surprisingly large for both groups